 Many people ask if they can see or play with our puppies when they are tiny babies.
-Until the puppies have had at least two sets of puppy vaccinations, the answer is NO. There are several reasons why we do not let anyone around the puppies between birth and 6 - 8 weeks, when they've had their two sets of immunizations...and all those reasons are to protect the puppies.
+Until the puppies have had at least two sets of puppy vaccinations, the answer is NO. There are several reasons why we do not let anyone around the puppies between birth and 6 - 8 weeks...and all those reasons are to protect the puppies.

 Like a new baby, the opportunity for young pups to pick up infectious diseases is increased with all new contacts.
 Their immune systems are building, so at this time, the moms and pups live in whelping nests which are separate from all outside traffic.
 Most illnesses and diseases are innocently carried on people’s shoes and clothing.
 Entire litters of puppies can be wiped out within 48 hours by the puppy killer parvovirus.
 This disease could be picked up unknowingly by people in a school yard, a park, or on a sidewalk - and this is only one disease.
 We cannot risk exposing our dogs and your puppy to diseases that could destroy them.